A Guide to Refinancing Your Home Loan

 Interest rates fluctuate from time to time – it can be quite an effort to stay on top of it all.
 If you have not reviewed your home loan in over a year, now would be a great time to do so and save some cash (let’s be real: the chance to set aside money that otherwise would have gone to payment of interest is too good to pass up!).

+Not sure what refinancing is?
+No worries, we’ve got you.
 Here is an ultimate guide on how you can give your home loan a health check without a massive headache.

-What is it all about?
+What is refinancing all about?

 Simply put, refinancing a home loan is when you take out a new home loan to replace your old loan.
 You could choose to stay with your current lender and make changes to your existing loan or change to a new lender who will take over your current mortgage.

-While it’s most common to refinance due to new market offerings, a small change in one’s financial or personal circumstances can also be the more important reason to make the change, such as needing cash for a new purchase or other investment-related purposes.
+While it’s most common to refinance due to new market offerings, a slight change in one’s financial or personal circumstances can also be the more important reason to make the change, such as needing cash for a new purchase or other investment-related purposes.

 Get a free Australian mortgage assessment today.

-Apart from saving money, there are other reasons why you must consider looking at some refinance home loan offers:
+Apart from saving money, there are other reasons why you must consider looking at some refinance home loan offers.

 Considering to refinance your home loan – how to do it?

-- Check your rates
+Check your rates

-The very first thing to do is to verify your current interest rate against those of refinancing home loan rates and see if yours fare better.
-If you think that you are paying too much for your existing mortgage, it is a clear signal to refinance, given that there are better alternatives.
+The first thing to do is verify your current interest rate against those of refinancing home loan rates and see if yours fare better.
+If you think you are paying too much for your existing mortgage, it is a clear signal to refinance, given that there are better alternatives.

-- Negotiate with the current lender
+Negotiate with the current lender

 Some institutions have offerings such as a refinance home loan cash-back when you decide to switch.
 These, among other things, will come into play in the calculations.

 Go for it!

 When you have made sure that you will be able to save a substantial amount of money should you refinance, you can start the application process and let your lender go through the necessary documents and procedures to execute it.
-It would be best if you discharge your current mortgage and pay all the fees so your new refinancing can push through without a hilt.
+It would be best to discharge your current mortgage and pay all the fees so your new refinancing can push through without a hilt.

 Who has the best home loan?

-What is a fixed home loan you may ask?
-It is a loan that can give you the certainty that you need to pay your mortgage at a single interest rate.
+What is a fixed home loan?
+This loan can guarantee that you must pay your mortgage at a single interest rate.
 Despite the volatility of the market, your rate is set in stone.
-However, for some people, the freedom provided by a variable rate is more of what they are after.
+However, for some people, the freedom a variable rate provides is more of what they are after.

-They have the technology in place that can make customer servicing seamless with a virtual banking assistant and an app for easy management of your loan anytime, anywhere.
+They have the technology to make customer servicing seamless with a virtual banking assistant and an app for easy loan management anytime, anywhere.
 They also have leading experts in their workforce to service your every need whenever necessary.

 CommBank also has flexible loan features such as various free offsets and redraw to help you save money in your loan repayments and manage your funds the way you want.
 They also have a seamless refinance system, FASTRefi®, to help out eligible clients with their refinancing.

 You can enjoy the absence of ongoing fees and competitive rates with their Simplicity PLUS home loan.
 You can go on their website and use the refinance home loan calculator to check how much you can borrow and what your repayments will look like.

-As a 150-year old Australian bank, NAB has a vast array of home loan offerings to borrowers tailored to their specific and varying needs.
+As a 150-year-old Australian bank, NAB has a vast array of home loan offerings tailored to borrowers’ specific and varying needs.
 They take pride in developing various loan packages that will address the changing needs of their clients.